15498th/UDP_relay/README.md

 - `ping_msg` - a string that will be used for ping message.
 It should be something that is expected to never come up in relayed application traffic, since it will be always silently dropped
 - `ping_interval` - how often said phrase should be send, default is every 60 seconds

-Other options, awaliable in `[common]` section are
+Other options, avaliable in `[common]` section are
 - `host` - default hostname, used when not specified in [left] or [right]
 - `udp_max_size` - maximum size of UDP package UDP_relay will read and send over, in bytes.
 Default value of 4096 should work most of the times, but it can be increased up to around 65k.

 Since UDP_relay instance on relay host needs to receive ping message from server machine, it is better to be started before one on it, but even if it is not the case, connection still should be established after no more than `ping_interval` seconds when ping message gets send.

-UDP protocol doesn't have connection in a sense TCP has, so the same server socket listening on specific port will receive packets from any client sending them there.
-Clients are identified by host:port pair from which packages come, and there is no way for UDP_relay to know if client is still waiting for packeges on specific port or already terminated.
+UDP protocol doesn't have connection in a sense TCP has, so the same server socket listening on specific port will receive packages from any client sending them there.
+Clients are identified by host:port pair from which packages come, and there is no way for UDP_relay to know if client is still waiting for packages on specific port or has already terminated.

 As only one client connection is expected in any given moment, after receiving new package from different host:port pair UDP_relay assumes client has simple restarted and from that moment will direct all traffic to that new address.
 While it allows elements of relay chain to just continue working after restarts, it makes hijacking traffic extremely easy, so UDP_relay should be used with caution on public networks.